 What Is the Treatment Like?

+Most treatment sessions take only about 15 minutes.
 As with all dermal fillers, Juvederm is injected into the treatment area with an extremely fine needle.
 Any discomfort is usually minimal, although your physician may numb your skin with a topical anesthetic beforehand.
 You won’t need any pre-treatment allergy testing, however, because Juvederm doesn’t contain any allergy-causing animal-derived ingredients.
 It’s entirely biodegradable.

 How Much Does Juvederm Cost?